-How to Optimize Your Google Business Profile to Get More Customers?
+How to Optimize Google My Business Profile

 Here’s what that costs: businesses with complete, actively managed Google Business Profiles receive 7 times more clicks than those with incomplete listings, according to Google’s own data.
 For a local or service-based SMB, that gap isn’t a marketing statistic — it’s the difference between a full diary and an empty one.